Best audiophile headphones 2022 - NewsBreak

 They're open-backed.
 That means they leak sound to everyone around you, as well as letting in the noises from your surroundings.

-But the upside to that is a wonderfully airy, spacious soundscape that really lets the music do its thing.
-This is a refined and wonderfully smooth performance, but there's still enough in the way of bite to satisfy.
+But the upside is a wonderfully airy, spacious soundscape that really lets the music do its thing.
+This is a smooth, refined performance, but there's still enough in the way of bite to satisfy.
 The sound is brimming with authority, and there's a satisfying sense of weight to proceedings.

 If money is no object, then the Utopia definitely deserve your attention.